donate

 The Next Phase in the Voting Wars

-In our first U. S. presidential election year since the insurrection on January 6, 2021, it is prudent to ask questions about the safety of our democracy and the steps citizens can take to protect.
+In our first U. S. presidential election year since the insurrection on January 6, 2021, it is prudent to ask questions about the safety of our democracy and the steps citizens can take to protect it.
 In this space we are curating resources for education and action in 2024.
+The following resources do not endorse or oppose any political party, candidate, or PAC.

 Tools for Voters